-Opportunity of meetings in post-submission review stage is useful not only to track progress of review but also to discuss and solve potential issues, questions and requests raised by reviewers.
+Opportunity of meetings in post-submission review stage is useful not only to confirm progress of review but also to discuss and solve potential issues, questions and requests raised by reviewers.
 It also helps applicants to have clear understanding on the background of received inquiries and prepare appropriate response to the point.

 Availability of these meetings in post-submission stage depends on the review process adopted by each review authority.
 Often such meeting is held according to a request from review authorities.
-Applicants should follow the instructions described in previous section (see section 4.1.1) when having a meeting in post-submission stage.
+Applicants should follow the instructions described in previous section when having a meeting in post-submission stage.